IamAK147/RTO-Management-System/README.md

 # RTO-Management-System
-It's a project on RTO Management System in java .
+It's a project on RTO Management System written in java .